packetjanitor/JNPRFastFabricDeployment/BuildTheAutomationMachine/README.txt

-Standard Ubuntu 16.04 Install.
-Install OpenSSH server.
+Standard Ubuntu 16.04.03 Install.
+Install OpenSSH server at the end.
 Everything else can be default.

 Update the virtual machine.
 ~sudo su~